Run Pain-Free: Effective Calf & Anterior Tibialis Stretching

 Calf Stretches: Key to Knee and Ankle Health

 Ever feel aches in your knees, ankles, or Achilles after a run?
 Tight calves could be the culprit!
 Because the calf muscles, including the gastrocnemius and soleus, are heavily engaged during running, tight calves can contribute to pain in your knees and ankles.
-They pull your joints out of whack, leading to pain in your knees and ankles, as well as Achilles tendon issues.
+They pull your joints out of whack, leading to pain in your knees and ankles and Achilles tendon issues.
 But regular stretching of your calves helps to maintain proper alignment and reduces stress on these joints.

 Furthermore, you could use a foam roller or massage ball to target tight spots in the calves and improve muscle flexibility.